Instant Pot Beef Ragù with Pappardelle

 You will begin this recipe by prepping the flank steak.
 Cut the flank steak into 3-4 even and season both sides.
 You’ll sear your steak in a pan/skillet for two minutes on each side then remove it from the heat.
 This step may seem simple and maybe even unnecessary, but the extra flavor is well worth it.

 I wanted to go with a fresh flavor profile so I used fresh rosemary, fresh thyme, and fresh basil leaves to bring out the flavor in each bite.
-Remove the leaves from each then place them in food processor for a few quick pulses.
+Remove the leaves from each then place them in food processor (paid link) for a few quick pulses.

-Turn the Instant Pot on and set it to Pressure Cook (High) for 35 minutes.
+Turn the Instant Pot (paid link) on and set it to Pressure Cook (High) for 35 minutes.
 Add your butter and minced garlic then place the seared flank steak into the pot along with the remaining ingredients.
 Close the lid and cook for 35 minutes then allow it to slow release for an additional 20 minutes.

 Add your pasta to a bowl and fold in the ragù.
 I highly suggest topping this off with grated Parmesan cheese and creme fraiche (you can also use ricotta).
 Now you can call this recipe complete.
 Those toppings really bring this grand slam home for the win!